 Long Spout Glass Teapot with Wood Lid

-Humans having been using glass for centuries for various purposes, including China.
-Glass art have been found in tombs dating back to the Zhou Dynasty.
+Humans all over the world having been using glass for centuries for various purposes, and China is no exception.
+Glass art has been found in tombs dating back to the Zhou Dynasty.
 The old pronunciation for glass was “Liu Li,” but after the Song Dynasty it was renamed to “Bo Li”.
-Liu Li was not clear, just very shiny since the temperature was not hot enough to make it transparent.
+Liu Li was not clear, just very shiny since the temperature was not hot enough to achieve transparency.
 It was mostly used to make tiles for roofs, especially in palaces.
-If you visit Peking Palace, the ceiling is unclear, colorful glass tiles called “Liu Li Wa”.
+If you visit Peking Palace, the ceiling is made with opaque, colorful glass tiles called “Liu Li Wa”.